dpaper-splunk/public/README.md

 ## Dashboards

 * [Extended Search Reporting](https://github.com/dpaper-splunk/public/blob/master/dashboards/extended_search_reporting.xml).
 This dashboard looks at Search load in Splunk with a different lens than Monitoring Console.
+Works for both Splunk Cloud and Splunk on premise.
 Included are

   * Two takes on a search efficiency metric
   * Searches by frequency vs duration (easily find the search running every 5 mins that looks back 1 week)